SintaxisDev/SintaxisDev/README.md

-- 🔭 I'm a Frontend Developer oriented to a JavasSript stack but always open to explore new lenguages 🧐
+- 🔭 I'm a Frontend Developer oriented to a JavasSript stack, but always open to explore new lenguages 🧐
-- 🌱 I’m currently learning React Native
+- 🌱 Currently learning React Native
 - 💼 Nowadays I'm looking for my first job in IT 💪
 - 💬 Ask me about whatever you like!
 Is always fun to learn new stuff 😄
 - 📫 How to reach me on: joaquin.retola@gmail.com or sintaxis.developer@gmail.com